FGRibreau/xobject-observe/README.md

 obj.a = 1; // log: "a (undefined -> 1)" (adding)
 obj.a = 2;// log: "a (1 -> 2)" (changing)
 obj.b = {c:1}; // log: "b (undefined -> {c:1})" (removing)

+observe.stop(obj); // stop observing
 ```

+# Currently supported detection backends

+- *[es6proxy](/methods/es6proxy.js)*: (**fastest way in JS**) leverage ES6 Proxy to detect changes made on an object.
+No need to configure anything.
+- *[dirtyChecking](/methods/dirtyChecking.js)*: (**slow but works everywhere**) regulary check if properties of the observed object between the last check (shallow object clone) and now.
+The comparison is done through a strict equality thus changes on nested objects are not supported.
+The check interval (in ms) is configurable through `observe.config.DIRTYCHECK_DELAY = 1000`.

 # [Changelog](/CHANGELOG.md)